centrica-engineering/nucleus-docs/docs/components/ns-inputter.md

 Radio buttons are automatically grouped together in a `<fieldset>`, the `heading` attribute mentioned above is used to provide a `<legend>` to describe the options.
 These are usually in the form of a question - such as "Are you a British Gas customer?".

 #### Note on the size of the heading for radio buttons

-Radio buttons come with a heading that can visually look odd in a form with other types of `ns-inputter`.
-This heading's size will match other `ns-inputter` labels' size if all elements are grouped in an `ns-fieldset`.
-This will help keep a logical visual hierarchy when using radio buttons.
+Radio buttons come with a heading that inherits size 4, which is larger than the default label size and can visually look odd when grouped with other `ns-inputters`.

+To match this heading's size with other `ns-inputter` labels', group all associated elements in an `ns-fieldset`.
+This will help keep a logical visual hierarchy when using radio buttons grouped with other inputs.

 ![Radio buttons](https://user-images.githubusercontent.com/45626534/95720264-eac76400-0c68-11eb-9619-4453cb5171d1.jpg)